JetBrains/Qodana/General/qodana-yaml.md

 #### Fail threshold

-Add fail threshold to use in quality gateways:
+Add fail threshold to use as quality gate:
 ```
 failThreshold: <number>
 ```
+When this number of problems is reached, inspection would do `exit 255`.
+Could be used to make CI step fail.

 #### Full example
 ```